Highlighty frequently asked questions

 We do not know of websites banning users simply for using Highlighty, but each site sets its own policies and some pages restrict what browser extensions can do.

 The extension can keep working on pages that are already loaded in your browser.
-It cannot search content that has not loaded yet.
+Highlighty can also work with local PDFs opened or dragged into PDF Search from your device.
+It cannot search content that has not loaded yet, and scanned PDFs without selectable text are outside the current PDF scope.

 Most settings are saved automatically.
 Saved Query List actions are separate and should be managed explicitly.